Gardens, (Green) Squares, and Parks in Paris

 Tino Rossi Garden

-Due to its location behind the University of Jussieu, the garden is not well-known by tourists or Parisians, but it is full of pathways and lush trees.
+Due to its location behind the University of Jussieu, the garden is not well known to tourists or Parisians, but it is full of pathways and lush trees.
 The garden also hosts dance sessions on summer nights, starting from 7 pm until midnight.

 Address: 2 Quai Saint Bernard